Cameras from a time when photos were taken with care and craftsmanship

 Almost all of my cameras and lenses have been purchased via eBay.
-I have detailed their costs, net of postage, as the current UK cost of a small package weighing less than 2kg is £2.85.
+I have detailed their costs, net of postage, as the current UK cost of a small package weighing less than 2kg is £2.95 [March 2018].
 If postage costs are unreasonable, I assume the seller to be a rascal, and don't bid on their item.

 I'm using ROR (Residual Oil Remover) Pro Lens Cleaning Fluid to clean lenses and glass; obtained from Jack the Hat Photographic.

 rubber for door chanels, and felt for door hinges.
-The pre-cut kits available from various sources consist of wholly open-cell sponge foam parts, and best avoided.
+The pre-cut kits available from various sources generally consist of wholly open-cell foam parts, and are best avoided.
 UK eBay seller pilgrim18 stocks good uncut materials.
 They are inexpensive and each sheet is sufficient for many cameras.

 Aki-Asahi Custom Camera Coverings (Japan) is great for pre-cut replacement leathers, or sheet material if your model isn't listed.
-Customer service is very good, with fast and inexpensive delivery ($4 = £3.24 for registered priority airmail [Nov 2016]).
+Customer service is very good, with fast and inexpensive delivery ($4 = £2.90 for registered priority airmail [March 2018]).
 A more limited range of materials and pre-cut covers can be obtained from UK eBay seller millyscameras.